The 21 Best Live Streaming Solutions – Everything You Need to Know in 2025

 Basic Functionality:

-Wowza offers two main products.
-The first is the Wowza Streaming Engine.
+Wowza offers two main products, the first of which is the Wowza Streaming Engine.
 This product is widely used in the industry for self-hosted streaming.
-The second is the Wowza Streaming Cloud offering.
-This functionality includes a variety of features aimed at providing low-latency content access to global audiences.
+Wowza streaming services, however, come with the Wowza offering.
+The Streaming Cloud functionality includes a variety of features aimed at providing low-latency content access to global audiences of all sizes.

 Key Features: